Data protection, privacy and communications policy

 If you telephone our support services your call may be recorded and if it is it will be stored for 6 months and then securely deleted.

 Only TRBL will receive your personal information and it will only be used for the purposes of dealing with your enquiry, training, and quality monitoring or evaluating the services we provide.
-TRBL will not pass on your details to anyone else without your consent, except in exceptional circumstances such as to comply with the law.
+TRBL will not pass on your details to anyone else (unless they are acting on our behalf as an entity of TRBL or a supplier under agreement with TRBL) without your consent; except in exceptional circumstances such as to comply with the law.
 Examples of this might include people contacting the service reporting abuse, anyone reporting serious self harm, anyone expressing the intention of harming someone else, or any matter regarding national security.

 Your personal information and details of the enquiries received are stored on a secure database.
-If for any reason you wish to have your personal details removed, please contact the contact centre.
+If for any reason you wish to have your personal details amended or removed, please contact Supporter Care below.

 The Royal British Legion